front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 Now that you have defined what should be translated in your application, you actually need to translate your application.
 This is a two-step process:

-1. Run the following script that will fetch all your translatable strings in your application and gather them in JSON files located in `my-module/translations/locales/[lang].json`
+1. Run the following script that will fetch all your translatable strings in your application and gather them in a JSON file located in `translations/[lang].json`
 ```sh
 npm run translate
 ```